Mooncake

 - Click here to access detailed benchmark results.

-More advanced features will coming soon, so stay tuned!
+More advanced features are coming soon, so stay tuned!

 Mooncake is designed and optimized for high-speed RDMA networks.
 Though Mooncake supports TCP-only data transfer, we strongly recommend users to evaluate the functionality and performance of Mooncake with RDMA network support.

-The following needs to be installed before running any component of Mooncake:
+The following need to be installed before running any component of Mooncake:

 - RDMA Driver & SDK, such as Mellanox OFED.